Damnation (professional wrestling)

-Damnation T.A, often stylized in capital letters as DAMNATION T.A, is a professional wrestling stable in the Japanese professional wrestling promotion DDT Pro-Wrestling (DDT) and on the Japanese independent scene.
+Damnation T.A. (stylized in capital letters as DAMNATION T.A.) is a professional wrestling stable in the Japanese professional wrestling promotion DDT Pro-Wrestling (DDT) and on the Japanese independent scene.

-The stable currently consists of Daisuke Sasaki, MJ Paul and Minoru Fujita.
+The stable, originally known as Damnation, currently consists of Daisuke Sasaki, Hideki Okatani, MJ Paul, Minoru Fujita, Ryuichi "Fire" Kawakami and Ilusion.
 The main ideology and motto of the stable is "We don't conform, kiss ass or get married" (群れない・媚びない・結婚しない, Murenai Kobinai Kekkonshinai), affirmation which portrays the heel character of the unit.